NativeScript/developer-day-workshop/src/chapters/chapter2.md

 The same applies to building and running iOS apps.
 Just swap `android` for `ios`
 ```
-tns platform add ios --emulator
+tns run ios --emulator
 ```

-> As a side note.
-If you want to stop the build process just press `CTRL+C`
+> Note: If you want to stop the build process just press `CTRL+C`

 <div class="exercise-end"></div>